 In every place there is a season of darkness, discomfort, not being able to enjoy the outdoors and that is something I will accept, but air pollution can be reduced.
 There are new laws in Thailand this year to help tone down the poor air, but there is still a long road ahead.

-I do not know that in 20 years I will have some disease because of my exposure to this air.
+In 20 years, I may have a disease due to the poor air quality.
 For now, I have to live day to day.
 Everyone should be made aware of what me and the people who call Northern Thailand are experiencing right here and now.

 Watch SMOKE: A Crisis in Northern Thailand for more information.